kalin-angelov/Game-Over/README.md

 ### Running the Application

-1. In the terminal, navigate to the server directory using the command `cd server`.
+1. In the terminal, navigate to the server directory using the command `cd Game-Over` `cd server`.
 2. Run the command `node server.js` to start the server.
 The server will run on port 3030.
-3. In a new terminal window, navigate to the client directory using the command `cd client`.
+3. In a new terminal window, navigate to the client directory using the command `cd Game-Over` `cd client`.
 4. Run the command `npm start` to start the client.
 The client will run on port 3000.

 ### Accessing the Application